Bh4vay/ComputerVision-Intermediate/README.md

 1. **Object Detection:** Utilizes YOLO (You Only Look Once) model to detect and track objects in real-time using webcam input.

-2. **Number Plate Detection:** Implements license plate detection and recognition using EasyOCR and OpenCV on static images.
+2. **Number Plate Detection:** Implements license plate detection and recognition using OpenCV on static images.

 3. **Contour Detection:** Implements edge detection.

 4. **Body Detection:** Implements face and eye recognition using haarcascade files as well as mediapipe.

 5. **Color Detection:** Implements color detection in real time.

+6. **Text Detection:** Implements text detection in real time as well as on static images using EasyOCR.

 ## Folder Structure